restatedev/examples/go/patterns-use-cases/README.md

 This example shows:
 - **Durable RPC**: once a request has reached Restate, it is guaranteed to be processed
 - **Exactly-once processing**: Ensure that duplicate requests are not processed multiple times via idempotency keys
+- **Concurrency**: Restate executes requests to the same Virtual Object key sequentially, to ensure consistency of its K/V state

 The example shows how you can programmatically submit a requests to a Restate service.
 Every request gets processed durably, and deduplicated based on the idempotency key.